wyuenho/emacs-corfu-pixel-perfect/README.md

 the name.
-If a few overly long functions such as `myComponetSuperSecret__DangerouslySetInnerHTML` causes the candidate column to suddenly increase in width greatly, the function signatures may overflow behind the window due exceeding `corfu-max-width`.
+If a few overly long functions such as `myComponetSuperSecret__DangerouslySetInnerHTML` causes the candidate column to suddenly increase in width greatly, the function signatures may overflow behind the window due to `corfu-max-width` being exceeded.
 It is perhaps preferrable to first truncate the candidates in this situation.

 ### Truncation indicator other than a column of ellipsis